velopaymentsapi/velo-node/docs/PayeeInvitationApi.md

 let payorId = 9ac75325-5dcd-42d5-b992-175d7e0a035e; // String | The account owner Payor ID
 let opts = {
   'payeeId': 2aa5d7e0-2ecb-403f-8494-1865ed0454e9, // String | The UUID of the payee.
-  'invitationStatus': new VeloPayments.InvitationStatus(), // InvitationStatus | The invitation status of the payees.
+  'invitationStatus': new VeloPayments.InvitationStatusV4(), // InvitationStatusV4 | The invitation status of the payees.
   'page': 1, // Number | Page number.
 Default is 1.
   'pageSize': 25 // Number | Page size.
 Default is 25.
 Max allowable is 100.
 };